 Instructions

-• In a large saute pan over medium heat, saute garlic, sesame oil and red pepper flakes until fragrant.
-About a minute.
+• In a large pan over medium heat, sauté the garlic, sesame oil and red pepper flakes until fragrant – about a minute.

-• Add pineapple and pepper and continue to saute for another 2-3 minutes.
+• Add the pineapple and yellow bell pepper and continue to cook for another 2-3 minutes.

 • While bok choy cooks, combine soy sauce, vinegar, honey, orange juice and cornstarch in a small bowl and whisk together.

-• Add mixture to the bok choy in the last 2 minutes of cooking.
+• Add the mixture to the bok choy in the last 2 minutes of cooking.

-• Toss with cashews right before you take off the heat.
+• Toss with cashews right before you take the pan off the heat and serve immediately.

 Nutrition